Why Volunteer at Proyecto Asis?

-After learning about the importance of conservation and wildlife protection, we were ready for the hands-on portion of volunteering — preparing food for and feeding the animals!
+After learning about the importance of conservation and wildlife protection, we were ready for the hands-on portion of volunteering — preparing food for the animals and distributing the feast!

 I wish my life was as organized as the meal plans at Proyecto Asis!

-Proyecto Asis works to maintain animals’ wild instincts if they can be rehabilitated and released into the wild.
-These animals, we fed from afar.
+Proyecto Asis works to maintain animals’ wild instincts in case they can be rehabilitated and released into the wild.

 But some animals were captured and kept by humans.
 These animals no longer have the necessary instincts to live in the wild (and many would not be accepted by their own kind because they don’t exhibit the necessary behaviors).

 Proyecto Asis takes care of all these animals, no matter their background or the probability of them being released back into the wild.

 When you volunteer here, you’ll be able to craft toys for the animals to help mentally stimulate them while feeding them.
 Check out the look of concentration on the monkey’s face below as he tries to figure out his new feeding toy…

 I noticed that the monkeys loved the fruits we prepared, but (just like many humans) were much pickier with the veggies!

 After the monkeys were taken care of, we moved on to feeding the parrots.
 I entered the giant cages to spread fruit onto the feeding platforms.
 I had to move quickly and watch my digits!